 Find out about Rotary

-Join Rotary and a world of possibilities opens up for you.
+Joining Rotary opens a world of possibilities for you.

 What is Rotary?

-Rotary is the oldest service organisation in the world
+Not everyone knows this, but Rotary is the oldest service organisation in the world.

-Members are men and women from all walks of life, of all ages from 18 upwards, with a host of different talents and professional skills.
+Members are men and women from all walks of life, with a host of different talents and skills.
 Some joined Rotary for the social life, some for business networking opportunities, and others for the chance to give something back to their communities.

 Rotary runs countless humanitarian projects both locally, nationally and internationally, and also partners with many charities worldwide.
 To find out more, click here